 Health Insurance for Digital Nomads?

-Probably the nice spot for digital nomads is something in-between travel insurance and a health insurance.
-If there was something like a travel insurance that will cover you also in not “life-or-death” situations, without the need of getting back to your home country regularly, that would be ideal, given that you don’t suffer a chronical disease or any other condition that needs periodic medication or treatment.
+Probably the nice spot for digital nomads is something in-between travel insurance and complete private insurance coverage.
+If there was something like travel insurance that will cover you also in not “life-or-death” situations, without the need of getting back to your home country regularly, that would be ideal, given that you don’t suffer a chronical disease or any other condition that needs periodic medication or treatment.
 A regular medical check-up is actually not that expensive after all.

 Apart from that, it would be great if some of the nice coverages of travel insurance, like lost luggage or travel delay, where available too.